 Whether considering a large commercial complex or a single-family house, you will have several approaches to select from to suit the needs of the budget, location and the owner.

 The expected energy performance characteristics for the building are met using a design prepared by a qualified professional.
-This approach offers the greatest possible design flexibility while still meeting energy efficiency goals.
+This approach offers the greatest possible design flexibility while still meeting energy efficiency goals, calculations usually verified by an approved software although not necessary.

 Performance using simple trade-off